Questions tagged [cancer]

 1 answer

-BRCA-1 gene is a tumor suppressor gene and undergoes a loss of function mutation to become cancer inducing.
-Why is it that only one allele needs to be mutated because loss of function mutations are ...
+BRCA-1 is a tumor suppressor gene and on mutation can undergo a loss of function to become cancer-inducing.
+Loss of function mutations are usually recessive and require the mutation of both alleles. ...

 Jfjdkksjsjk's user avatar